hyperglyph/hyperglyph/README.rst

 note
 ----

-glyph-rpc is still under development. the underlying serialization format is considered unstable. not yet recommended for public apis.
+glyph-rpc is still under development. the underlying serialization format (glyph) is considered unstable. not yet recommended for public apis.

 the serialization format is being finalized and documented and may